 At the completion of a study proceed as follows to shut down the system:

-- STOP

-- Stop the recording by pressing the 'PC Record Off' button

-- Exit the Trackit program.

-- Shut down Windows.

-- Switch off the PC and disconnect the mains supply.
+- Stop the recording by pressing the 'PC Record Off' button - Exit the Trackit program. - Shut down Windows. - Switch off using the switch on the isolation transformer and disconnect the mains supply.

 4 The setup and recording software